Find the perfect hotel in ...

 Bienvenue à Montréal

-Montreal, the largest city in Quebec, began as an outpost of French exploration.
-Today it is a metropolitan mosaic of cultures.
-Founded in 1642 as a mission, cobblestone streets, cafes, and French architecture still enliven its Old Port (Vieux-Port) along the St. Lawrence River.
+Montreal, the largest city in Quebec, began in 1642 as a mission and outpost of French exploration.
+Cobblestone streets, cafes, and French architecture still enliven its Old Port (Vieux-Port) along the St. Lawrence River.

+Today Montreal is a metropolitan mosaic of cultures and home to 4 million residents.
 Spreading across its gentle slopes are townhouses, glass towers, major universities, and the vast greenery of Mount Royal park.
-Over 4 million residents call the Montreal metro area home.
 With 16,000 hotel rooms downtown, it is also a popular city for conventions!

-And consider skipping the car: Montreal is a walkable city with a good metro system, buses are frequent, and you can cycle 190 km of bike lanes (separated from traffic).
+Consider skipping the car — Montreal is a walkable city with a good metro system, buses are frequent, and you can cycle 190 km of bike lanes (separated from traffic).

 We offer information on lodging in Montreal for your next vacation, business trip, or cultural event, including the Festival International de Jazz de Montréal each June in the Quartier des Spectacles.
 To begin, click your favorite hotel choice!